mozilla-mobile/mozilla-vpn-client/INSTALLING.md

 ### Windows 11 aarch64

-[!CAUTION]
-This is not Stable yet!
-Do at your own risk.
+[!INFO]
+We don't consider those builds rock-stable

-We don't have any stable arm64 builds yet, you can however help us test by grabbing the latest build of [main directly from our CI](https://firefox-ci-tc.services.mozilla.com/api/index/v1/task/mozillavpn.v2.mozilla-vpn-client.branch.main.latest.build.msi-aarch64/artifacts/public%2Fbuild%2FMozillaVPN-aarch64.msi)
+We don't have any stable arm64 builds yet, you can however help us test by grabbing the latest release from [archive.mozilla.org](https://archive.mozilla.org/pub/vpn/releases/).
+Look for windows `MozillaVPN-aarch64.msi`

 ### From Source